Rubiks14/odin-recipes/README.md

 - \<ul> onordered list.
 Wraps list items to display as an unordered list.
 - \<li> list item.
 This is put inside a \<ul> or \<ol> tag to mark a list item.

+Recipe images are from hardcoregamer.com and image on home page is from ign.com